VERIFY BEFORE RELYING

 3. They avoid math.
 Math-avoidant candidates don't fail at math.
 They fail because 10 points of avoidable cushion went uncollected.
 A candidate who answers 2 of 10 math questions correctly needs to score 73 of 90 on the remaining questions, about 81%, to reach a 75 total.
 That's an achievable but tight margin.
 A candidate who answers 9 of 10 math correctly needs only 66 of 90 on the rest, 73%.
 The second candidate has 15 points of margin the first candidate surrendered before walking in.
 More in our math formulas reference.

 4. They under-study Florida-specific law.
 The 45 Florida questions include ones that look similar to national principles questions but test Florida-specific rules.
-F.S.
-475.25(1)(k) gives a cooperating broker three business days to deposit a binder, but a general textbook will tell you "next business day" is the standard.
+Escrow is a good example: a sales associate has a next-business-day handoff duty, while escrow placement is tied to the third business day after receipt.
 Transaction broker, single agent, and no brokerage relationship are Florida terms; other states have different nomenclature.
 A candidate studying a national textbook assumes the rules match.
-They don't.
-Fifteen to twenty Florida-specific questions get missed this way.
+They do not, and those Florida-specific distinctions can decide the score.

 Every one of these mistakes is preventable.
 They share a common root: a study plan that wasn't built from the exam specifications.
 The DBPR has told candidates, publicly and for decades, exactly what the test looks like.
 Most candidates never read it.
 We explore the full failure profile in why 50% of Florida candidates fail and why did I fail the Florida real estate exam.